JamesWeatherhead/VibeRad/README.md

 # VibeRad: Radiology Education Reimagined with Gemini 3 Pro

-**VibeRad** is an AI-powered DICOM viewer and radiology teaching assistant designed to "reimagine learning" and "accelerate discovery."
+**VibeRad** is an AI-powered DICOM viewer and radiology teaching assistant designed to *reimagine learning* and *accelerate discovery*.
 Built for the **Google DeepMind - Vibe Code with Gemini 3 Pro** Kaggle hackathon, this application bridges the gap between complex medical imaging and accessible education using the latest advancements in reasoning and native multimodality from Gemini 3 Pro.

-The core codebase was generated with Gemini 3 Pro in AI Studio, with human review and iteration, for the 2025 Kaggle Google DeepMind - Vibe Code with Gemini 3 Pro in AI Studio competition.
+The core codebase was generated with Gemini 3 Pro in AI Studio, with human review and iteration, for the 2025 Google DeepMind – Vibe Code with Gemini 3 Pro in AI Studio Kaggle competition.

 ![VibeRad viewer and AI Assistant](./viberad-screenshot.png)